-According to the Centers for Disease Control (CDC), this season’s influenza activity has reached the epidemic threshold in the U.S., and activity is expected to continue in the coming weeks.
+The Centers for Disease Control (CDC) tracks influenza activity each year and flu activity is on the increase.
 Most healthy adults may be able to infect other people beginning 1 day before their symptoms develop and up to 5 to 7 days after becoming sick.
 Symptoms of the flu may include a fever or feeling feverish/chills, cough, sore throat, muscle or body aches, and fatigue.

 Your best defense to avoid the spread of germs is to wash your hands, correctly and often.
 Waterless, alcohol-based hand sanitizers (e.g., Purell) are as good as soap and water for most purposes as long as hands are not visibly soiled and as long as someone doesn’t have diarrhea.
 Several of the common germs that cause diarrhea are not as effectively inactivated by alcohol as they are by soap.